 The biscuits have never stuck, but I always wipe lightly with oil then dust with flour so I’d be surprised if they did.
 The treat makers cooking surface has lasted well and shown little if any signs of wear – and believe me it has seen some mammoth bone baking sessions.
 To be honest, most times I acquire something like this on a semi-impulse it leads to disappointment in a cheaply made product and a swift return, but absolutely not this time.

 The recipes I use most come from The Ultimate Dog Treat Cookbook by Liz Palika and I’m very happy to recommend it.

-Dogs and cats with allergies are usually very restricted in what they can have, gluten being a common ingredient banished from their diet.
+Dogs and cats with allergies are usually very restricted in what they can have, gluten is a common ingredient banished from their diet.
 When you make your own pet treats, any forbidden ingredients can be left out or swopped and you are sure of exactly what you are giving your best friend.
-For example dogs with a wheat sensitivity can usually have spelt flour and oats – if allergic to beef, use chicken stock or water.
+For example dogs with wheat, sensitivity can usually have spelt flour and oats – if allergic to beef, use chicken stock or water.

 Nope, these go down so well at school fundraisers and other good causes where the kids need to take something to sell, the machine is rarely on the shelf for long and even better, I only have to supervise.
 Of course, there’s also a resident tester pictured right, to act as quality control!

 It’s funny how when you look at your group of immediate close friends, how many have the same interests, like-minded people must be drawn to each other by some mysterious compass reading.
 Other than that I cannot account for why almost every friend has a pet – nor why we instinctively include those pets when exchanging gifts in the holiday season.